 The Container Storage Interface is a standard interface that connects container workloads with storage platforms by defining how volume drivers are written.
 This creates a simplified set of specifications that allow various vendors to create storage plugins independent of the Kubernetes development team.
 The CSI is a global standard, meaning it is supported by most third-party storage vendors and cloud orchestration platforms.
 This means organizations should not have to worry about vendor or platform lockup.

-Containers are ephemeral, that is, they are only built to run as long as the processes they host are active.
-A container is initiated to perform a specific task then is discarded as soon as it is done.
+Containers are ephemeral; they are only built to run as long as the processes they host are active.
+A container is initiated to perform a specific task and then discarded as soon as it is done.
 The data processed by the container is also destroyed as soon as it exits.
 Docker attaches volumes to containers to persist data generated by their Read/Write layers.
-Any data processed by the container is stored in these volumes, and is available when the container exits.
+Any data processed by the container is stored in these volumes and is available when the container exits.

-To understand volumes and data persistence, consider a POD created to generate a random number between 1 and 100 and prints it out to
+To understand volumes and data persistence, consider a Pod created to generate a random number between 1 and 100 and print it out to

 /opt/number.out whose specifications are shown: